 When he grew up, Achilles heard a prophecy.
 It was this: he could make a choice to live quietly and without fame or honor, and live a long time and die in bed, or he could choose to be famous in his lifetime and remembered always, but to die young.
 What would you choose?

 Achilles chose to be famous and die young.
 He lived through the events of Homer’s Iliad, killing the Trojan prince Hector, but then (according to some stories), Hector’s youngest brother, Paris, shot Achilles in the heel with an arrow and killed him.

-Later when Odysseus met Achilles in the underworld, Achilles was maybe not as happy with his decision.
 When Odysseus asked him what it was like to be dead, Achilles answered that it was better to be alive, even if you were poor and miserable, than even to be the king of the dead.